ibm-cloud-docs/monitoring/infrastructure/windows.md

 1. [Install the monitoring agent on a Linux node](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent#config_agent_linux).

-    You can collect a maximum of 3000 time series per Sysdig Linux agent.
+    You can collect a maximum of 3000 time series per Linux agent.
 If you need to collect more than 3000 time series for all your Windows systems, you need more than one Linux agent.
     {: important}

 2. Update the `/opt/draios/etc/dragent.yml` to [enable remote scraping ](https://docs.sysdig.com/en/collecting-prometheus-metrics-from-remote-hosts.html){: external}.